 Meaning and History

 Although the UGA logo has a short history, it has undergone one redesign.
-It reflects tradition because it depicts the famous arch of the University of Georgia, which is shown in the modern press and rising on the campus.
+It reflects tradition because it depicts the famous arch of the University of Georgia, shown in the modern press and rising on the campus.

 Old

 Until 2016, the logo featured a black arch within a white circle with a dark outline.
-The design with three columns and an arc at the top looked almost identical to the print but without detailing.
+The design with three columns and an arc at the top looked almost identical to the print, but without detailing.
 This element seemed small against the background of the inscription, which the designers placed at the bottom.

 2016 – today